About the Author / Contact Information / About the Site

 About Dan Grossman

 I have been researching, writing, and speaking about the technology and history of rigid airships and zeppelins for over 20 years.
-I work on television documentaries, consult for various museums around the world, give talks and lectures, and frequently help journalists who are looking for information about airships.
-I have also done research regarding Pan Am’s clipper flying boats and have written about ocean liner technology and history.
+I have worked on television documentaries, consulted for museums around the world, given talks and lectures, and have frequently been quoted by the New York Times, the Washington Post, CNN, NPR, the BBC, and other media outlets.

 Trailer for “What Destroyed the Hindenburg?“